safe9307/alx-low_level_programming/0x00-hello_world/README.md

 2-assembler Write a script that generates the assembly code of a C code and save it in an output file. <br/ >
 3-name Write a script that compiles a C file and creates an executable named cisfun. <br/ >
 4-puts.c Write a C program that prints exactly "Programming is like building a multilingual puzzle, followed by a new line. <br/ >
+5-printf.c Write a C program that prints exactly with proper grammar, but the outcome is a piece of art,, followed by a new line. <br/ >